whatsupcoders/Neumorphism/README.md

 <hr>

 # Card
-Now let'se how to implement a card design.
+Now let's how to implement a card design.

 <h3> Step 1</h3>
 Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Neumorphism/blob/main/neumorphism/card/card.hml"> here </a> as shown below.